GabeSamurai/ParadiseOS/README.md

 Name: FactoryOS
 User: Fabricator/Bot
 Primitives: buid - equip - access - leave - take - drop - allocate...

+## "warp"
+Same reason as "transform".
+The logic design in place was that a force/user could teach vessels the primitives he knows.
+All primitives pointed to this except "warp".
+Aside from having the same name those primitives were not the same.
+I believe it was fruit from a desire to use it as a file like system shortcut, which mixed two logic designs and would blind me to the true way to use this vessels system.
+I am mostly certain that there are other ways of implementing a "portal".

 ## Observations
 1. This system does not only define input, but output behavior.
 The user must only see and interact(seeing is a form of interaction)